torpago/mqt-client/docs/PeerTransferRequest.md

 ### NewPeerTransferRequest

-`func NewPeerTransferRequest(amount float32, currencyCode string, ) *PeerTransferRequest`
+`func NewPeerTransferRequest(amount decimal.Decimal, currencyCode string, ) *PeerTransferRequest`

 NewPeerTransferRequest instantiates a new PeerTransferRequest object This constructor will assign default values to properties that have it defined,